GraceDurham/scrapy/README.md

 Change dirctory to the top directory scrapy/tutorial and run the spider The command tells scrapy to crawl quotes.
-It looks in the spiders directory (scrapy/tutorial/tutorial/spiders) for a class with a name attribute that matches the name of the spider passed to "scrapy crawl" in this case its "quotes"
+It looks in the spiders directory (scrapy/tutorial/tutorial/spiders) for a class with a name attribute that matches the name of the spider passed to "scrapy crawl" in this case its "charlotte"

 If you ran 'scrapy crawl bob' it would look for a class with the name attribute set to "bob"

 ```
 cd ../../
-scrapy crawl quotes
+scrapy crawl charlotte
 ```